Spn 500 Intensive Introduction in Spanish (3)

 Spn 509 Methodology of Teaching Spanish as a Foreign Language (3)

-This course aims to develop the methodological tools which can be used to enhance communicative language teaching and learning in the Spanish classroom.
-It will review contemporary research on second language acquisition as it pertains to teaching Spanish and it will help students develop classroom managements skills and maximal use of classroom materials.
+This course aims to develop the necessary linguistic and cultural knowledge and methodological tools to enhance communicative language teaching and learning in the Spanish classroom.
+In addition to reviewing the problematic points of the Spanish language it helps the student to develop classroom managements skills and maximal use of classroom materials.
+Students who have received credit for ASPN 403 cannot receive credit for this course.

 Spn 510 Topics in Spanish Language or Linguistics (3)